-FLARE UP.
+THE POWER OF JEALOUSY.
+A DOMESTIC FLARE UP.
 A WILY WOMAN'S EX-PLANATIONS.
 THE EMOTIONS OF THE SEDUCED.
 A DRINKING SCENE AMONG FEMALES.
 THE LOWER DEEPS OF CORRUPTION.
-Softly Colonel Mellen ascended the ano.
+Softly Colonel Mellen ascended the know.
 They all use us as children do steps in front of his splendid house with his night key in his hand.
-He A man may smile, and smile again, saw no light, and was rejoiced in be- and yet be a villain, she said. lieving that his wife had retired; but 'And the same celebrated author. light suddenly flashed through the par- meat it feeds on,' he added. lor window which very much changed his emotions.
-His wife had not retired, but had gone out into another room as he approached the house.
-She came back to the parlor with a lamp in her hand asked. just as he was unlocking the door .-The light from that lamp was not half so pleasing to him as the previous darkness in the parlor.
-For a moment his fingers trembled on the night key which remained motionless; his heart beat with peculiar emotions, and his conscience smote him as his wicked acts for the few past hours came up fresh in his memory.-He stood a moment silent and thoughtful, and wished the ordeal was passed; but at last he concluded to enter with all the courage, boldness, and apparent innocence he could assume for the trying occasion.
-He turned the key and passed into the hall in which the light had been extinguished.
-No light was burning except a single lamp which his wife still held in her hand.
-Having heard the door open, she stood in her tracks and awaited his coming.
-It was very seldom that he remained absent quite so late as it was that evening.
-He entered the parlor and the rays of the solitary lamp fell upon his guilty face.
-The evidences of his guilt were plainly to be seen, especially by a jealous wife.
-She fastened her eyes upon him in a fixed gaze, which, with all his impudence and self-control, he found difficult to withstand.
-However, he faced awaited what she might say, just returned to your family, she said, of jealousy. in slow and measured speech, as if she meant that every word should tell her emotions. did not feel in his heart.
+He saw no light, and was rejoiced in be- and yet be a villain,' she said. lieving that his wife had retired; but light suddenly flashed through the par- meat it feeds on,' he added. lor window which very much changed his emotions. gone out into another room as he approached the house.
+She came back tain you through the evening?' she to the parlor with a lamp in her hand asked. just as he was unlocking the door .-The light from that lamp was not half ask her husband,' he added. so pleasing to him as the previous darkness in the parlor.
+For a moment his fingers trembled on the night key which remained motionless; his heart beat with peculiar emotions, and his conscience smote him as his wicked acts for the few past hours came up fresh in his memory.-He stood a moment silent and thoughtful, and wished the ordeal was passed; but at last he concluded to enter with all the courage, boldness, and apparent innocence he could assume for the trying occasion. the half in which the light had been he said, in a sort of coaxing voice and extinguished.
+No light was burning manner.
+'It gives me much pain to except a single lamp which his wife see you torment yourself without even still held in her hand.
+Having heard a shadow of a reason. the door open, she stood in her tracks so late as it-was that evening.
+He virtuous girls,' she added. entered the parlor and the rays of the solitary lamp fell upon his guilty face, the character your jealous spirit sus-The evidences of his guilt were plainly pects me to be, he responded.
+'It is to be seen, especially by a jealous wife. indeed, strange that you should suffer awaited what she might say. just returned to your family,' she said, of jealousy.' in slow and measured speech, as if she meant that every word should tell her while the heart is vile and corrupt. did not feel in his heart.